Criticality in the Bose-Hubbard model with three-body repulsion: Entanglement entropy approach

-We calculate the EE scaling under open boundary conditions using the DMRG method for system size of $L=128$ and consider its behaviour versus the first term of \eqref{eescaling}.
+We calculate the EE scaling under open boundary conditions using the DMRG method for system size of $L=128$ and consider its behavior versus the first term in \eqref{eescaling}.
 Deep in the single particle SF phase, there is a simple oscillating dependence on the parity of the block size as seen for an exemplary value of $W/|U|=30$, although the scaling dependence on $\ln\left[\sin(\pi l/L)\right]$ is approximately linear (Fig. \ref{Fig5}).
-On the other hand, the behaviour for $J<J_c$ is markedly different.
-The entropy does not apparently scale linearly with $\ln\left[\sin(\pi l/L)\right]$.
+On the other hand, the behavior for $J<J_c$ is markedly different.
+The entropy does not \textit{apparently} scale linearly with $\ln\left[\sin(\pi l/L)\right]$ for \textit{small block sizes}.
+This is possibly the result of the interplay of the combination of open boundary conditions and finite system size which seems to lead to substantial corrections in the studied attractive Bose-Hubbard model.
+Indeed one would expect the PSF phase with algebraically decaying correlations also to be characterized by logarithmic scaling just as the SF phase.
 Significantly though, the oscillatory dependence on the parity of the block length is reversed compared to the case of the single particle SF.
-We therefore identify the change from PSF to SF (and thus the critical value $J_c$) with switching of the oscillating behaviour, which also corresponds to the best possible linearization of the entropy dependence on $\ln\left[\sin(\pi l/L)\right]$.
+We therefore identify the change from PSF to SF (and thus the critical value $J_c$) with switching of the oscillating behavior in the finite-size system, which also corresponds to the best possible linearization of the entropy dependence on $\ln\left[\sin(\pi l/L)\right]$.
 This is true for all considered values of $W$.
+In particular, the critical points obtained in this manner are in agreement with those obtained via the finite-size scaling method discussed in the previous section.
 Importantly, the mentioned linearization also facilitates the direct estimation of the central charge for the QPT.
-The central charge thus obtained is plotted in Fig. \ref{Fig5} showing indeed a dependence on the repulsion $W$.
+The central charge thus obtained is plotted in Fig. \ref{Fig5} and shows a dependence on the repulsion $W$.